ruslanmv/ruslanmv.github.io/_posts/2025-07-07-hello-watsonx-orchestrate.md

 ### Native Agents

-Native agents are the fundamental components of watsonx Orchestrate, created right inside the platform with the ADK framework.
+Native agents are the fundamental components of **watsonx Orchestrate**, created right inside the platform with the ADK framework.
 They’re designed to work together—sharing tools and collaborating with other agents—and can adopt different styles (default, react, or planner) to suit various workflows.
 Without extra setup, they break down complex tasks into smaller steps and then combine the results, using large language models to guide their reasoning and choices for multi-step processes.

 Agent Styles: